 Thunderstorms were heading quickly and this horrible weather was going to take place around that area.

 Now let us relate this example with trading.
 If we had not zoomed out at a larger frame then we won’t be able to notice the changes which could have taken place.

-The above scenario can be compared to Multi-Time Frame Trading analysis.
+The above scenario can be compared to the Multi Time Frame Analysis.
 We should do this as traders on our charts every time we trade.

-General rule is that longer the time frame the more reliable signals are.
+The general rule is that the longer the multi time frame analysis the more reliable signals are.
 As we reduce the time frames, the charts may give false signals.
-Ideally, traders should use long time frame to define the trend of the stocks they are trading.
+Ideally, traders should use a long time frame to define the trend of the stocks they are trading.

 Once the trend is defined then the traders can use any time frame which they prefer to identify the intermediate trend and a faster time frame to identify the short term trend.

 Learn in 2 hours : Multi Time Frame Trading Strategies